BobWritesCode/server-directory-website/README.md

 **Set up:**

-To use the JQuery framework there are a few different ways, they way I did it was using a CDN.
+To use the JQuery framework there are a few different ways, the way I did it was using a CDN.

 At the bottom of the `base.html` I included this CDN script: